 Proceed at your own pace.
 Re-visit previous lessons as much as you like!

-If you have an Internet connection and can access our site (some countries restrict Internet access), the courses are always at your fingertips.
+If you have an Internet connection and can access our site, the courses are always at your fingertips.

 We will welcome your feedback and work to steadily improve the content and develop new material.